 And we think it’s a great idea.
 Consider it the next step in the revitalization of downtown Brattleboro, which has seen it’s fair share of setbacks over the past couple of years - from the Brooks fire to flooding caused by Tropical Storm Irene, the Co-op shooting tragedy, and the construction projects which included sidewalk work and newly installed streetlights (and the traffic woes they brought).
 And don’t forget the recession, and the several businesses which closed their doors for the last time.

 This college plan had been on the fast track ever since Shumlin’s announcement, with the Legislature committing about $2 million to the plan during the 2012 session and a series of meetings and site visits that were held in the spring and summer to move the proposal forward.
-The State College Board and the presumed owners of the Brooks House will now work out details of the lease arrangement, which is expected to include a 20-year agreement with the colleges paying $250,000 annually to use about 18,000 square feet
+The State College Board and the presumed owners of the Brooks House will now work out details of the lease arrangement, which is expected to include a 20-year agreement with the colleges paying $250,000 annually to use about 18,000 square feet of the historic downtown building.

 The developers’ plans include building market rate one- and two- bedroom apartments, office space, retail shops and restaurants, as well as all of the classrooms, offices and the library for the two colleges.